 FAQs in Exporting API

 Background: The Frequently Asked Questions (FAQs) API includes more than 200 commonly asked questions about exporting.
 The answers provided are from government experts that specialize in unique aspects of trade.
 The output format for this API is JSON.
 This data set is updated daily.
-Test the API using the demo search app.

 Why This Data Matters: Exporting goods and services overseas can be very confusing, especially for those getting started.
 This FAQ API is particularly relevant to trade organizations that want to help their members and customers learn the basics of exporting.

 Ideas for Using the Data: Because the FAQs are tagged by country, industry, and topic area, they can easily be published on pages that are specific to that tag.
 For example, a page about Brazil can include just the top most frequently asked questions about exporting to Brazil.